SNU-HCIL/2020-Fall-DCCP/template/public/md/intro.md

 # Programming Lanugage

 * Each progamming language has:
-   * primitive constrcts: literals (numbers andd strings), operators
+   * primitive constructs: literals (numbers andd strings), operators
    * .red[syntax]: defines which strings of characters and symbos are well-formed
        * syntax error: He cats loves.
    * .red[static semantics]: define which syntactically valid strings have a meaning
        * static semantics error: He run quickly.
    * .red[semantics]: associates a meaning with each syntactically correct string that has no static semantic errors
-       * If a program has no syntactic erros and no static semantic erros, it has semantics.
+       * If a program has no syntactic errors and no static semantic errors, it has semantics.
        * sematics error: He runs quickly.
 (But I wanted to write "She runs quickly.")

 ---